BigBrotherBot/big-brother-bot/py2exe_builder/readme-windows.txt

 More info about this here: http://wiki.bigbrotherbot.net/installation:start

 NOTE for upgraders:
-We've made a backup of your BigBrotherBot/conf folder and your plugin config files(if they previously existed) in BigBrotherBot/conf/backup.
+Are you using the win32 installer version?
+In that case we've made a backup of your BigBrotherBot/conf folder and your plugin config files(if they previously existed) in BigBrotherBot/conf/backup.
 You should always make backups of your configs prior to installing a new version of B3 on top of your old version.

 ================================================================================
 IMPORTANT: The windows binary relies on these systemfiles to work: